Insider Selling: Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Sells 20,000 Shares of Stock

-Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 20,000 shares of the business’s stock in a transaction that occurred on Monday, October 25th.
-The shares were sold at an average price of $74.50, for a total value of $1,490,000.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 20,000 shares of Interactive Brokers Group stock in a transaction dated Monday, November 1st.
+The stock was sold at an average price of $72.48, for a total value of $1,449,600.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.

 Thomas Peterffy also recently made the following trade(s):